arielherself/espresso/README.raw.md

 ----------

-## What the midterms mean for business

-Corporate America likes gridlock.
-So although the[ Republican Party](https://www.economist.com/business/2022/08/15/republicans-are-falling-out-of-love-with-america-inc) did worse than expected in the midterms, assuming they take the House, business executives will not be moping.
-Divided government means no new corporation taxes or windfall levies from the Biden administration.
-It also means less public spending.
-That may help limit the rise in inflation<strong>—</strong>which data out on Thursday showed slowed slightly, to 7.7% annually in October.
-Thankfully for some industries, big spending bills on infrastructure, semiconductors and climate have already become law, meaning there is still plenty of money to feast upon.

-America Inc will not be spared from heavy-handed government, though.
-The GOP will lack the strength in Congress to thwart the White House’s efforts to push regulation to the left.
-And while Washington, DC, is in legislative paralysis, state governments will flex their muscles.
-These are increasingly ideological strongholds, and growing bossier towards business.
-Red states attack corporate “wokeness” while blue states demand environmental purity.
-There are big chasms for the private sector to straddle.

-## Russia abandons Kherson

-Thursday morning may seem like a new dawn for residents of Kherson, a city in southern Ukraine.
-Almost immediately after Russia invaded on February 24th there was heavy fighting in Kherson; its forces captured the city on March 2nd, and have held it ever since.
-In September, after a [sham referendum](https://www.economist.com/europe/2022/09/27/vladimir-putin-stages-four-fake-referendums-in-occupied-ukraine), the Kremlin illegally annexed Kherson province.
-But on Wednesday Russian officials announced a full military withdrawal from Kherson city and the area west of the Dnieper river.

-The physical withdrawal will not happen instantaneously—retreating under fire is one of the most challenging tasks any army can undertake.
-Many Ukrainians are sceptical that Russia is really prepared to go without a fight; some fear a ruse.
-Yet the public admission that its position there is untenable and must now be abandoned is a huge blow to Russia’s army.
-Kherson city was one of the few prizes that Russia had kept in eight months of war.
-It is also a huge opportunity for Ukrainian forces.
-Moving back into the city will bring parts of Crimea within range of longer-range rocket artillery.

 ## The Republican Party after the midterms

 As votes in America’s midterms continue to be counted, the Republicans look likely to narrowly [win](https://www.economist.com/podcasts/2022/09/30/what-would-republicans-do-with-a-majority-in-the-house-of-representatives) the House of Representatives.
 Control of the Senate may not be known for weeks, as the race in Georgia goes to a December run-off.
 The results were [closer than expected](https://www.economist.com/united-states/2022/11/09/the-democrats-have-done-better-than-expected).
 But a few portents stand out.